ernestdanalyst/fifa21-data-cleaning-/README.md

     <h2>Contract</h2>
 </div>

-This column contained inconsistent data type and format, hence this was reguarized using a combination of 3 columns , namely; Contracts , Joined , and Loan end date
-The filter view reveals players whose contract column specify they are on loan tallies with the year on the Loan end date column. while players whose contract indicate free transfer, tally with those clubless players with no wage or value or release clause . this were replaced with null as there is no specified loan end date since they're not on contract and have no recorded wages.
-These players should therefore be dropped during visualization.
+The column in question had inconsistent data type and format, and to standardize it, a combination of three columns was used: Contracts, Joined, and Loan End Date.
+By using the filter view, players whose contract column indicated that they were on loan were cross-checked with the year on the Loan End Date column.
+Likewise, players whose contract indicated free transfer were matched with clubless players who had no wage, value, or release clause, and these were replaced with null since there was no specified loan end date, and they were not on contract.
+These players should be dropped during visualization.

-At the end of the cleaning, splitting and merging of columns we arrived at two columns : contract start and contract end which displays only the year info as lack of more data prevented further date drill down
+After completing the cleaning, splitting, and merging of columns, we ended up with two columns: Contract Start and Contract End, which only display the year information due to a lack of more detailed data.

 | Before | After |
 |--------|-------|
 ![image](https://user-images.githubusercontent.com/99989624/224838470-25cd2741-d7bf-479b-8ff7-14d2917f498c.png)|![image](https://user-images.githubusercontent.com/99989624/224838770-df41bf1a-5391-4bdd-8a17-99c4a7da1cb5.png)

-Notice the data type of the contract start and contract end data type is ABC text because formating it as a date column will lead to incorrect months and day values.
-As the first day of the first month is automatically assigned for all rows.
-Thus During visualization, when formatted as date , only the year drill down should be used.
+The Contract Start and Contract End columns have a data type of ABC text, as formatting them as date columns would result in incorrect months and days being assigned to all rows (i.e., the first day of the first month would be automatically assigned).
+Therefore, during visualization, if these columns are formatted as dates, only the year should be used for drill down purposes.

 <div align="center">
     <h2>Positions</h2>
 </div>

  **Split ?
 Or ignore:**
- This column contains the position the player has ever played and some had 2 or more positions assigned to them using comma seperated values.
-Initial thought was to split the column by delimiter to reflect all positions however since this will lead to creating too many irrelevant data occupying memory space,a decision was reached to drop the column for the best position column as best position column contains complete information suitable for analysis
+ The Position column contains multiple positions that some players have played in, and separating them into different columns would create too much irrelevant data, taking up unnecessary memory space.
+Instead, the Best position column contains complete information suitable for analysis, so the decision was made to drop the Position column.

 | Before | After |
 |--------|-------|